Non-existence of the s-f transition in structures of solid gadolinium at pressure: Abstract

 \section{Abstract}

-Gadolinium has long been believed to undergo a high pressure volume collapse transition like cerium, with an electron transferring from the extended $s$-orbital to the compact $f$-orbital.
+Gadolinium has long been believed to undergo a high pressure phase transition with a volume collapse around 5\%.
+Theoretical explanations have focused on the idea of electrons transferring from the extended $s$-orbital to the compact $f$-orbital.
 However, experimental measurement has been unable to detect any associated change in the magnetic properties of the $f-$electrons\cite{fabbris2013different}.
-Here we resolve this discrepancy by showing that there is no significant volume collapse.
-We present density functional theory calculations of solid gadolinium under high pressure using a range of methods, and revisit the experimental situation using X-ray diffraction.
+Here we resolve this discrepancy by showing that there is no significant volume collapse, beyond what is typical in high pressure phase transformations.
+We present density functional theory calculations of solid gadolinium under high pressure using a range of methods, and revisit the experimental situation using X-ray diffraction (XRD).
 The standard lanthanide pressure-transformation sequence involving different stackings of close-packed planes: $hcp\rightarrow 9R\rightarrow dhcp\rightarrow fcc\rightarrow d-fcc $ is reproduced.
-The so-called ``volume collapsed'' high-pressure phase, is shown to be an unusual stacking of close-packed planes, with $Fddd$ symmetry and a density change less than 1\%.
-The distorted fcc (d-fcc) structure is revealed to arise as a consequence of antiferromagnetism.
-The results are shown to be remarkably robust to various treatments of the $f$-electrons, which we therefore conclude do not participate in the bonding.
+The so-called ``volume collapsed'' high-pressure phase is shown to be an unusual stacking of close-packed planes, with $Fddd$ symmetry and a density change less than 2\%.
+The distorted {\it fcc (d-fcc)} structure is revealed to arise as a consequence of antiferromagnetism.
+The theoretical results are shown to be remarkably robust to various treatments of the $f$-electrons.
+The key result is that there is no XRD evidence for volume collapse in Gadolinium.
+The sequence of phase transitions is well described by standard DFT.
+There is no need for special treatment of the $f$-electrons or evidence of $f$-electron bonding.
+Noting previous spectroscopic evidence is that there is no change in the $f$-electrons we conclude that high pressure Gadolinium has no complicated $f$-electron physics such as Mott-Hubbard, Kondo or valence transition.